Enjoy the flavors of an old-fashioned bacon and egg breakfast baked into this delicious casserole.

 Bake for 50 to 60 minutes.

-Serving Suggestion: Create this dish for use as stuffing to accompany a baked ham.
+Serving Suggestion: Make this dish as a side dish to accompany a baked ham.

 Serves 12